Cole, Sánchez, Chapman come through as Yanks edge Blue Jays - WHIZ News

 TRAINER’S ROOM

-Blue Jays: RHP Carl Edwards Jr., who left Tuesday’s game after five pitches with a left oblique strain, was placed on the 10-day injured list. … RHP Patrick Murphy (strained right A/C joint) was reinstated from the 60-day IL. … LHP Travis Bergen (left shoulder impingement) was reinstated from the 10-day IL and optioned to Triple-A Buffalo.
+Blue Jays: RHP Carl Edwards Jr., who left Tuesday’s game after five pitches with a left oblique strain, was placed on the 10-day injured list. … RHP Patrick Murphy (strained right A/C joint) was reinstated from the 60-day IL and pitched a perfect inning. … LHP Travis Bergen (left shoulder impingement) was reinstated from the 10-day IL and optioned to Triple-A Buffalo.

 UP NEXT